danielthor/blink_stick/README.md

 Note: This is a work in progress.

-This code is heavily based on [Arvydas Juskevicius](https://github.com/arvydas/) [blinkstick-ruby](https://github.com/arvydas/blinkstick-ruby) code.
+This code is based on [Arvydas Juskevicius](https://github.com/arvydas/) [blinkstick-ruby](https://github.com/arvydas/blinkstick-ruby) code.

 ## Prerequisites